isullivan/LSST-DCR/code/notebooks/README.md

 at high zd, the estimates from `palpy` are significantly different.
 Which function should we use.
 This is to be explored now.

+Note there are also significant (up to 10'') differences in total diffraction (up to 0.3'' in differential chromatic diffraction) depending on if we use the default LSST `Site` parameters vs. the defaults used in the `S14` code!
+This amounts to altitude, temp., pressure, others.